mixu/markdown-styles/readme.md

 ## Features

+- `v3.1.6` fixes a compatibility issue with Node 6, thanks @maximumstock!
 - `v3.1.5` updates some dependencies to add YAML syntax highlighting, thanks @omnibs!
 - `v3.1.4` added linkification for relative links to markdown files, e.g. `[link](./foo.md)` -> `<a href="./foo.html">link</a>`.
 - `v3.1.3` added a few additional properties to the programmatic API.